How My Genius Roommate Changed My Perspective

 Tableware mat

-• Covered the entire width of the bed and slid with ease
+• Covered the width of his bed and slid with ease

-• Served as a working bench and organized his tableware
+• Served as a workspace and dining station

-• Powered his electrical devices and entertained with built-in speakers
+• Powered his devices and entertained with built-in speakers

 Watching a movie